trussworks/terraform-aws-logs/README.md

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 Supports two main uses cases:

-1. Creates and configures a single private S3 bucket for storing logs from various AWS services, which are nested as bucket prefixes, and enables CloudTrail on all regions.
+1. Creates and configures a single private S3 bucket for storing logs from various AWS services, which are nested as bucket prefixes.
 Logs will expire after a default of 90 days, with option to configure retention value.
-Includes support for sending CloudTrail events to a CloudWatch Logs group.
-1. Creates and configures a single private S3 bucket for a single AWS service, and enables CloudTrail on all regions.
+1. Creates and configures a single private S3 bucket for a single AWS service.
 Logs will expire after a default of 90 days, with option to configure retention value.
-Includes support for sending CloudTrail events to a CloudWatch Logs group.

 Logging from the following services is supported for both cases: